tecnico-sec/Virtual-Networking/README.md

 When these differences are relevant, we will have separate subsections with letter A and B, respectively.
 Please follow the instructions according to your environment.

-If you are unable to use VirtualBox or VMware fusion, then you still have the option of using an earlier version of the VM, at an RNL lab located in the Alameda campus.
+If you are unable to use VirtualBox or VMware Fusion, then you still have the option of using an earlier version of the VM, at an RNL lab located in the Alameda campus.
 If you require this option, please contact faculty for additional `rnl-virt` specific materials.

 ## 2. Setup machines and networks